 Guess what day it is.
 It’s Cake Slice Day again!

 We are coming close to the end of baking our way through Maida Heatter’s Cakes.
 And I think you may be surprised that I went with a loaf.
-I normally pick the biggest most frosting filled choice.
+I normally pick the biggest, most frosting filled choice.

 There really wasn’t an option like that this month, which helped point me in this direction.
-Add to that the fact that I had some zucchini on my counter waiting to be used and zucchini bread happens to be one of my favorites and this choice was sort of a no-brainer!
+Add to that the fact that I had some zucchini on my counter waiting to be used, and zucchini bread happens to be one of my favorites, and this choice was sort of a no-brainer!

 I have always loved zucchini bread.
 I probably made hundreds of loaves of it as a kid.

 I actually made these loaves on a major baking day.
-It was rainy out and I was in the mood, so I made a bunch of treats.
+It was rainy out, and I was in the mood, so I made a bunch of treats.

 This loaf did end up with a slightly different color than most of the zucchini bread recipes I have made in the past.
 Maida warned that would be the case.

-It tasted really good though and had a great crumb.
-I like that it formed a nice crunch on the crust but the loaves were still soft and delicious.
+It tasted really good, though, and had a great crumb.
+I like that it formed a nice crunch on the crust, but the loaves were still soft and delicious.

-A nice slice of bread is good on it’s own and even better with a smear of butter.
+A nice slice of bread is good on its own and even better with a smear of butter.
 YUM!

 For another fun way to use up some zucchini, check out the strawberry zucchini jam recipe.
 It is bright and fun.